 Provides students with knowledge of the design issues relevant to safety-critical systems.
 Topics included cover safety standards relevant to the design of engineering systems, and the IEC 61508 Safety Lifecycle and the implementation of the various steps of the process.
 Hazard identification and analysis techniques such as FMEA, HAZOP, and fault trees are also addressed.
-A CD is supplied with this module.

-N32 Experimental Reactor Physics
+N32 Full-Time Experimental Reactor Physics (Vienna, Austria)

-The module is based at the TRIGA low power research reactor facility of the Atomic Institute of the Austrian Universities in Vienna for full-time students.
-The module is based at the VR1 zero power reactor of the Czech Technical University, Prague for part-time students.
+The module is based at the TRIGA low power research reactor facility of the Vienna University of Technology/Atomic Institute in Vienna.
 Reactor neutronics and dynamics are demonstrated through experimental measurements of neutron fluxes, control rod calibrations, reactivity measurements and reactor power calibrations.
 An understanding and appreciation of the instrumentation and controls of a reactor are gained during the experiments and through hands-on operating experience at the reactor control panel.
 Safety aspects of reactor operation and fuel handling and inspection are emphasised.